Compassionate care for women across the lifespan

 Molly grew up in Red Wing, MN and came to physical therapy after a PT helped her return to running following a cross country injury.
 A lifelong athlete, Molly is passionate about returning fellow outdoor enthusiasts to their sport.
 While she enjoys working with patients of all ages and conditions, she specializes in pelvic health as well as pre- and postnatal care.
 Meet Molly

-Mackenzie pursued further education to enhance her treatment of orthopedic conditions through the North American Institute of Manual Therapy and pelvic health conditions through Herman and Wallace, and APTA section on Women’s Health.
+Mackenzie pursued further education to enhance her treatment of orthopedic conditions through the Academy of Orthopedic Physical Therapy and the North American Institute of Manual Therapy.
+Her expertise in pelvic health conditions was obtained through Herman and Wallace, and APTA section on Women’s Health.
 She is an active member of the American Physical Therapy Association (APTA), an Oregon chapter member, and member of the APTA Section on Women’s Health (SOWH).
+Mackenzie is the only Board Certified Women’s Health and Obstetrics Certified physical therapist in Bend and Redmond, OR.
 Meet Mackenzie

 Diana Spring, DPT